Ultraschall: Ultraschall II

 The complete party area of the Riem airport now moved to the Kunstpark Ost, a former factory site of 90.000 m^{2} close to the Ostbahnhof train station in Munich's Berg am Laim district.
-Ultraschall was re-opened there by Michi Kern and colleagues in the former potato drying facility of the Pfanni factory on 13 September 1996.
+Ultraschall was re-opened there by Michi Kern and colleagues in the former potato washing facility of the Pfanni factory on 13 September 1996.
 The new premises were much larger than the first Ultraschall and allowed to establish two dance floors.
 The main floor was located in the factory's former swimming pool for washing potatoes and, as with the first Ultraschall club, was completely lined with white ceramic tiles and divided by columns.
 The floor tiles were later covered by a wooden floor.
 The space, characterized by simple geometric shapes, had the ambience of an industrial production site, but due to its strong angularity it did not have the atmosphere of a warehouse club.
 The main floor was known for the cold clanking sound, as well as for the wooden floor which was vibrating strongly due to the basses.
 Due to its decoration with green flokati, the second floor became known as the Green Room.
 Since 1998 this room served as a home base for the popular Flokati House Club, which was initiated by Tobi Neumann and in the 2000s moved on to the Harry Klein Club when Ultraschall closed.
 On Saturdays, the green room served as the chill out for the Main Floor, which provided space for 1,500 people and where international acts such as Jeff Mills, Carl Craig, Jay Denham or Green Velvet played.
 Just as the Ultraschall I, its successor put a lot emphasis on decoration, light installations and video art by the Highflyer crew, and both incarnations of the club are considered as being some of the best decorated venues of all time.
 When the Kunstpark Ost party areal had to close on 31 January 2003, Ultraschall had to close as well.